 1. OTC Creams, Ointments, And Soaps

-You can try OTC creams, ointments, and soaps that are made for treating pimples.
+You can try OTC creams, ointments, and soaps that are made for treating pimples (9).
 They are alcohol-free and mild.
 Use them as suggested by the doctor or the manufacturer.

-Applying hot or cold compresses on the pimple helps reduce the inflammation.
-It also reduces the pain and redness in the affected area.
+Applying hot or cold compresses to the pimple helps reduce the inflammation.
+These compresses also reduce the pain and redness in the affected area.

-If the inflammation is moderate to severe, the doctor may also prescribe oral medications, such as antibiotics.
+If the inflammation is moderate to severe, your doctor may also prescribe oral medications, such as antibiotics.

 Doctors often prescribe topical medicines for pimples, which usually contain salicylic acid, azelaic acid, or retinoidsi XA group of compounds derived from vitamin A that are widely used in cosmetics to address multiple skin issues.
 (12).

 - Wash your face at least twice a day and remove makeup thoroughly.

 - Avoid touching your face frequently with your hands.

 - Use oil-free and non-comedogenici XA category of beauty or skin care products that claim not to clog or block skin pores. makeup.

 - Clean your makeup brushes and beauty blenders regularly.